-At the Closing, the Company, Mr. Wu and the Sponsor, entered into a Stockholders Agreement (the "Stockholders Agreement"), which provides that immediately following the Closing, the board of directors of the Company (the "Board") will consist of: (i) Mr. Wu, who is the initial Chairman of the Board (who is also the Chief Executive Officer of the Company); (ii) Yanzhuan Zheng (who is also the Chief Financial Officer of the Company); (iii) Stanley Whittingham; (iv) Arthur Wong; (v) Craig Webster; (vi) Stephen Vogel; and (vii) Wei Ying.
-The Stockholders Agreement also provides that immediately following the Closing, our amended and restated certificate of incorporation (the "Charter") will provide that (a) the number of directors which will constitute the Board will be fixed by and in the manner provided in the Bylaws, except that any increase or decrease in the number of directors will require the affirmative vote of the Wu Directors (as defined below), and (b) the Board will be divided into three classes designated Class I, Class II and Class III, as follows:
+At the Closing, the Company, Mr. Yang Wu ("Wu") and Tuscan Holdings Acquisition LLC, a Delaware limited liability company (the "Sponsor"), entered into a Stockholders Agreement (the "Stockholders Agreement"), which provides that immediately following the Closing, the board of directors of the Company (the "board") shall consist of: (i) Wu, who is the initial Chairman of the board (who is also the Chief Executive Officer of the Company); (ii) Yanzhuan Zheng (who is also the Chief Financial Officer of the Company); (iii) Stanley Whittingham; (iv) Arthur Wong; (v) Craig Webster; (vi) Stephen Vogel; and (vii) Wei Ying.
+The Stockholders Agreement also provides that immediately following the Closing, our amended and restated certificate of incorporation (the "Charter") shall provide that (a) the number of directors which shall constitute the board shall be fixed by and in the manner provided in the Bylaws, except that any increase or decrease in the number of directors shall require the affirmative vote of the Wu Directors (as defined below), and (b) the board shall be divided into three classes designated Class I, Class II and Class III, as follows:

-- The Class I Directors will be Stephen Vogel and Wei Ying, each of whom will initially serve for a term expiring at the first annual meeting of stockholders; - (ii) The Class II Directors will be Stanley Whittingham and Arthur Wong, each of whom will initially serve for a term expiring at the second annual meeting of stockholders; and - (iii) The Class III Directors will be Mr. Wu, Yanzhuan Zheng and Craig Webster, each of whom will initially serve for a term expiring at the third annual meeting of stockholders.
+- (i) The Class I Directors shall be Stephen Vogel and Wei Ying, each of whom shall initially serve for a term expiring at the first annual meeting of stockholders; - (ii) The Class II Directors shall be Stanley Whittingham and Arthur Wong, each of whom shall initially serve for a term expiring at the second annual meeting of stockholders; and - (iii) The Class III Directors shall be Wu, Yanzhuan Zheng and Craig Webster, each of whom shall initially serve for a term expiring at the third annual meeting of stockholders.

-Mr. Wu will have the right, but not the obligation, to nominate for election to the Board at every meeting of the stockholders of the Company at which directors are elected a number of individuals (rounded up to the nearest whole number) equal to (a) the total number of directors, multiplied by (b) the quotient obtained by dividing the shares of common stock beneficially owned by Mr. Wu by the total number of outstanding shares of common stock
+Wu shall have the right, but not the obligation, to nominate for election to the board at every meeting of the stockholders of the Company at which directors are elected a number of individuals (rounded up to the nearest whole number) equal to (a) the total number of directors, multiplied by (b) the quotient obtained by dividing the shares of common stock beneficially owned by Wu by the total number of outstanding shares of common stock

-(each, a "Wu Director") less the number of Wu Directors then serving on the Board and whose terms in office are not expiring at such meeting.
-Mr. Wu, Yanzhuan Zheng, Stanley Whittingham and Arthur Wong were nominated by Mr. Wu as the initial Wu Directors.
+(each, a "Wu Director") less the number of Wu Directors then serving on the board and whose terms in office are not expiring at such meeting.
+Wu, Yanzhuan Zheng, Stanley Whittingham and Arthur Wong were nominated by Wu as the initial Wu Directors.

-So long as the Sponsor beneficially owns at least 5,481,441 shares of common stock, the Sponsor will have the right, but not the obligation, to nominate for election to the Board at every meeting of the stockholders of the Company at which directors are elected, one individual (the "Sponsor Director") less the number of Sponsor Directors then serving on the Board and whose terms in office are not expiring at such meeting.
+So long as the Sponsor beneficially owns at least 5,481,441 shares of common stock, the Sponsor shall have the right, but not the obligation, to nominate for election to the board at every meeting of the stockholders of the Company at which directors are elected, one individual (the "Sponsor Director") less the number of Sponsor Directors then serving on the board and whose terms in office are not expiring at such meeting.
 Stephen Vogel was nominated by the Sponsor as the initial Sponsor Director.